Meet the Team

 Richard D. Krugman, MD, is Distinguished Professor of Pediatrics and former Vice Chancellor for Health Affairs and Dean of the University of Colorado School of Medicine (CU).
 He was Director of the Kempe National Center for the Prevention and Treatment of Child Abuse and Neglect from 1981-1992, and has gained international prominence in the field of child abuse.
 Dr. Krugman graduated of Princeton University (AB) and New York University (MD).
 A board-certified pediatrician, he did his residency at CU.
 Following a two-years in the Public Health Service at the National Institutes of Health and the FDA, he joined the CU faculty in 1973.
 He returned to the Washington 1980 as a Robert Wood Johnson Health Policy Fellow serving as a legislative assistant to Senator Dave Durenberger (R-MN).
 He has earned many honors in the field of child abuse and neglect, heading the U.S. Advisory Board on Child Abuse and neglect from 1988-1991.
 He is a member of the National Academy of Medicine and has authored over 145 original papers, chapters, editorials and thirteen books.
 He was Editor-in-Chief of Child Abuse and Neglect: the International Journal (1986-2001).
 He Co-Founded the National Foundation to End Child Abuse and Neglect in 2015.

-Josh is the Events Coordinator for the Kempe Center.
-With a bachelor’s degree in Biology from Villanova University and as a current Master of Social Work student at Metropolitan State University of Denver, Josh brings a diverse background to his role.
+Josh is the Conference Coordinator for the Kempe Center.
+With a bachelor’s degree in Biology from Villanova University and a Master of Social Work degree from the Metropolitan State University of Denver, Josh brings a diverse background to his role.
 Throughout his career, he has supported the efforts of community-based nonprofits in Colorado, with a focus on event coordination, fundraising, partnership building, outreach, and staff development.
 He has previously held positions including Development Director, Marketing and Partnerships Manager, and University research consulting roles.

 Josh joined the Kempe Center in the Spring of 2022 and works to support the organization’s mission through his role by assisting and growing the Virtual Call to Action to Change Child Welfare Conference, Kempe Research Institute, Gary Melton Professorship, and Ignite Research Presentation event.
 He is passionate about the important work being done at the Kempe Center and is honored to be a part of it.
 Josh brings a collaborative and dedicated approach to his work and is dedicated to supporting the Kempe Center’s mission to improve the lives of children and families.